 What makes you get up in the morning?

-Do you think African culture has changed from when you were a child?
+Do you think African culture has changed from when you was a child?

 What was your happiest fashion memory growing up?

-Black-owned businesses are springing up in hair products, make-up and fashion.
-Why do you think black-owned businesses are suddenly becoming stronger and popular?
+Why do you think black owned businesses are suddenly becoming stronger and popular?

 WATCH ME TRANSFORM!